 Tamales and Requeson

 Next we walk up to the main square under the shadow of the Our Lady of Guadalupe Church.
 The traditional restaurant El Campanario that specializes in Tamales and the traditional soup called Pozole.
-This is the best stop yet for some of our group.
+This was absolutely the best stop yet for some of our group.
 I myself do not love tamales .
 The Pozole here is the white type (as opposed to the green tomatillo type) and a bit bland for my tastes. but it was still interesting to try it.
 The taco Dorado with requeson cheese was more up my alley.
 The drink they serve is atole, it is a thick drink made with hominy corn flour, sugar, cinnamon, and vanilla.
 Chocolate is an optional addition.
 It is quite tasty but a bit much after 2 or 3 hours of eating.

 Final Stop Ice Cream and Popsicles